First Indochina War

-The State of Vietnam gained full independence legally in June 1954 although the transfer of power was not yet complete.
-Despite gaining a great military advantage and controlling most of the country's territory, the Việt Minh had to accept a separation at 17th parallel under Chinese pressure.
-At the Geneva Conference in July, the new French cabinet of Pierre Mendès France agreed to give the Việt Minh control of North Vietnam, but this was rejected by the State of Vietnam and the US.
-A year later, in South Vietnam, the Republic of Vietnam was formed as a successor state of the State of Vietnam.
-After the division, the Indochinese Federation was dissolved in December 1954, followed by the South Vietnamese withdrawal from the French Union Assembly and the withdrawal of French troops from the South.
-An insurgency, de facto controlled by the communist North, developed against the South Vietnamese governement.
-This Cold War conflict, known as the Vietnam War, ended in 1975 with the fall of South Vietnam to the North Vietnamese army.
+The State of Vietnam gained full independence legally in June 1954, although the transfer of power was not yet complete.
+Despite gaining a great military advantage and controlling most of the country's territory, the Viet Minh had to accept a separation at the 17th parallel due to diplomatic pressure from the Chinese.
+At the Geneva Conference in July 1954, the new French cabinet of Pierre Mendès France agreed to give the Viet Minh control of North Vietnam, but this was rejected by the State of Vietnam and the US.
+The Indochinese Federation was dissolved in December 1954.
+In October 1955, the Republic of Vietnam was formed as a successor state of the State of Vietnam.
+The Republic of Vietnam withdrew from the French Union in December 1955.
+The last French troops left the Republic of Vietnam on 28 April 1956.
+An insurgency, de facto controlled by the communist North, developed against the South Vietnamese government.
+This conflict, known as the Vietnam War, ended in 1975 with the fall of South Vietnam to the North Vietnamese army.